Mississippian copper plates: Other copper items

 Besides the repoussé copper plates, Mississippian people also created copper axes, knives, gorgets, beads, and fishhooks, as well as wooden beads and ear spools covered in copper.
 Long-nosed god maskettes, a special kind of ear ornamentation, are sometimes found made of copper.
 Copper examples have been found at the Gahagan Mounds Site in Louisiana and at the Grant Mound in Florida, each of which produced two of the earpieces.
 Several copper covered cedar knives were found in the Great Mortuary mound at Spiro.
 Several matching pairs were found, although of slightly differing lengths, ranging up to 17 in long.
 One set had Weeping eye motifs repousséd into the copper sheathing.
-A variety of copper and copper covered items have been found at the Moundville Archaeological Site in Alabama, although no copper plates have been found there.
+A variety of copper and copper covered items have been found at the Moundville in Alabama, although no copper plates have been found there.
 Moundville copper artifacts generally consist of copper covered ear spools and tear drop shaped pendants thought to represent trophy scalps.
 A unique copper piece was discovered at the Emmons Cemetery Site in Fulton County, Illinois.
 It is a wooden 11.9 cm by 9.9 cm by 5.5 cm copper covered object shaped like a human face with a crenelated crown-like decoration on its forehead.
 It resembles the small human face that makes up part of the headdress of Malden plate A (including the distinctive crenelated crown-like structure) and archaeologists believe it was in fact part of a real headdress.